akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 To edit an association type:
 1. Go to `Settings/Association Types`
 1. Click on the association type you want to edit in the grid
-1. The edit form appears.
+1. The edit form appears
-1. Only the labels can be edited for a type of association.
+1. Only the labels can be edited for a type of association
-1. Click on the “save” button to save your changes.
+1. Click on the “save” button to save your changes

 The code cannot be changed once created.